Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Results

-For OHC, RMSE and MAE are larger over the off-equatorial bands of the tropical Pacific (Figure \ref{fig:spatial_metrics}c).
+RMSE and MAE are larger for OHC over the off-equatorial bands of the tropical Pacific (Figure \ref{fig:spatial_metrics}d).
 Generally, errors are of smaller magnitude along the equator, with the lowest errors encompassing the windward side of Papua New Guinea from $130^{\circ}$E to $140^{\circ}$E. This error structure is consistent with dynamical processes governing OHC across the equatorial thermocline, which exhibits a basin-scale coherence associated with ENSO variability \citep{zebiak1987model, meinen2000observations}.
-There are a few regions where test performance is consistent with training performance, including on the windward side of Papua New Guinea and off-equatorial regions between $170^{\circ}$W to $100^{\circ}$W, indicated by regions of stippling (Figure \ref{fig:spatial_metrics}c).
-Lower $R^2$ near $5^{\circ}$N and $125^{\circ}$W (Figure \ref{fig:spatial_metrics}d) is potentially influenced by a range of dynamically active off-equatorial processes, including subsurface variability associated with the North Equatorial Undercurrent and wave-driven thermocline variability associated with off-equatorial Rossby waves \citep{chelton1996global, johnson1999interior, chen2016interannual}.
+There are a few regions where test performance is consistent with training performance, including on the windward side of Papua New Guinea and off-equatorial regions between $170^{\circ}$W and $100^{\circ}$W, indicated by regions of stippling (Figure \ref{fig:spatial_metrics}d).
+Lower $R^2$ near $5^{\circ}$N and $125^{\circ}$W (Figure \ref{fig:spatial_metrics}e) is potentially influenced by a range of dynamically active off-equatorial processes, including subsurface variability associated with the North Equatorial Undercurrent and wave-driven thermocline variability associated with off-equatorial Rossby waves \citep{chelton1996global, johnson1999interior, chen2016interannual}.
 These subsurface processes can modulate OHC anomalies while not being visible on the overlying sea surface \citep{deser2010sea}.
 The $\beta$-VAE appears to explain more OHC variance (higher $R^2$) in regions where subsurface OHC anomalies have a stronger surface expression, such as the equator (stippling), and lower where subsurface variability is weakly expressed at the surface.
+Compared to the original OHC inputs, OHC reconstructions are larger in magnitude in the eastern Pacific (Figure \ref{fig:spatial_metrics}f).